-Connection cable set/Flexible connection cable set (For AZM46, AZM48, AZM66, AZM69)
+■ Connection cable sets/Flexible connection cable sets (For AZM46, AZM48, AZM66, AZM69)

 These cables are used when connecting a motor and a driver.
-It is a set of two cables for the motor and the encoder.
+The cable set is a set of two cables for the motor and encoder.
 For the cable set of electromagnetic brake motors, a set of three cables for the motor, the encoder, and the electromagnetic brake is provided.

-1 Use the cable for encoder when the length of the encoder cable of motor is not enough.
-2 Only when the motor is the electromagnetic brake type.
+- 1 Use the cable for encoder when the length of the encoder cable of motor is not enough. - 2 Only when the motor is the electromagnetic brake type.

+memo

-(memo) When installing the motor on a moving part, use a flexible cable.
+When installing the motor on a moving part, use a flexible cable offering excellent flexibility.

-Connection cable set
+Connection cable sets